thanhuwe8/quantport/README.md

 | InverseVolatility | InverseVolatility | 0.1872915 | 0.2157626 |    1.152015 |      2.245068 |  0.8874638 |             1.494049 |
 | EqualWeight       | EqualWeight       | 0.1913088 | 0.2193945 |    1.146808 |      2.302585 |  0.9000000 |             1.525267 |

+## Sequential Quadratic Programming for lower and upper boundary

+With additional constraints for single asset weight, we have another tools to come up with the exact solution.
+The Sequential Quadratic Programming is implemented by the function `TangencySP`.
+Upper boundary and lower boundary must be passed as two arguments of the function.

 ## Black-Litterman

 ### Canonical Black-Litterman